 Banknote and Coin DecreesPrint

-The Banknote Decree and the Coin Decree stipulate the rules pertaining to the cash distribution, cash processing and recycling activities, as well as the management of the operational risks related to cash distribution, and alsoincludes regulations with regard to the handling of suspected counterfeit banknotes and coins.
-The Banknote Decree and the Coin Decree were promulgated on 6 September 2011 and – with the exception of certain provisions entering into force gradually – they entered into force on 1 November 2011.
-Till now, the Banknote Decree has been modified twice, while the Coin Decree has been amended on one occasion.
-In the case of both decrees, the latest amendment – with the exception of the rules pertaining to the exchange of forint banknotes and coins that are damaged or withdrawn from circulation – entered into force on 1 October 2014.
-The exchange rules are effective from 24 November 2014.
+The Banknote Decree and the Coin Decree stipulate the rules pertaining to the cash distribution, cash processing and recycling activities, as well as the management of the operational risks related to cash distribution, and also includes regulations with regard to the handling of suspected counterfeit banknotes and coins.
+The currently effective Banknote Decree and the Coin Decree were promulgated on 13 May 2019 and – with the exception of certain provisions entering into force at a later date – they entered into force on 15 July 2019.

 Main rules of cash distribution, processing and recycling

-Based on the second amendment of the Banknote Decree, as of 1 October 2014 the cash processing organisations may perform the examination of the banknotes in terms of authenticity and fitness for circulation only by banknote handling machines that have successfully passed the quality control test of MNB.
+Cash processing organisations may perform the examination of the banknotes in terms of authenticity and fitness for circulation only by banknote handling machines that have successfully passed the quality control test of the MNB.

 As regards the foreign banknotes and coins, the sorting requirements applicable to the fitness for circulation, prescribed by the issuing country, must be followed.
 In the case of foreign banknotes and coins unfit for recycling, the foreign institution that issued the given currency should be contacted for further information.